...

 What is CRU / Código de Registro Único?

-The Código de Registro Único (CRU), also known as the Identificador Único de Finca Registral (IDUFIR), is a unique 14-digit number that is assigned to every property in Spain.
-It serves as a unique identifier of the property throughout the country and is used in all official registers, including the land register and the cadastre.
+The Código de Registro Único (CRU), also known as the Identificador Único de Finca Registral (IDUFIR), is a unique 14-digit number assigned to every property in Spain.
+It serves as a unique identifier of the property throughout the country and is used in all official registers, including the Land Registry and Cadastre.
+It was introduced throughout Spain in 2016 and replaces the previous unique assignment of the property with Registro Finca Tomo Libro.

 Important points: